 George Orwell's son says his father's '1984' was 'prescient'

+Richard Blair, whose father finished the book in 1949 when he was a young ... .
 This image released by DKC/O&M shows the cast of Broadway's "1984," based on George Orwell's book, at the Hudson Theatre in New York.
-Richard Blair, whose father finished the book in 1949 when he was a young boy, was in New York on Thursday to cheer on the cast amid a huge jump in interest of his fathera sA A s nightmarish vision of the future.

 Add your comments below